omar-dulaimi/prisma-trpc-generator/README.md

 # About The Project

 Automatically generate fully implemented tRPC routers from your [Prisma](https://github.com/prisma/prisma) Schema.
-This includes routers, app router and of course all input schemas using zod.
+This includes routers, app router and of course all input schemas using [Zod](https://github.com/colinhacks/zod).
 Updates every time `npx prisma generate` runs.

 # Installation